Interested in learning more? Visit the following pages for information on relevant topics for school owners:

 Visit the SEVP Certification page for information on eligibility, application process and frequently asked questions.

 Visit the List of Approval Agencies by State for a link to their website and contact information to start the application process for your school's license to operate.

 NC-SARA is an agreement among member states, districts, and territories that establish comparable national standards for interstate postsecondary distance education.
 It was established in 2013 as a response to the need for accredited educational institutions approved in one state to enroll 100% distance students from any participating US state.
 For the requirements to participate visit NC-SARA Institution Eligibility

-Be reminded that a state approval to operate only allows institutions to enroll residents from that state.
-Before the establishment of NC-SARA, institutions had to apply and obtain a school license to operate in each one of the state from where they enrolled students.
+Be reminded that a state's approval to operate only allows institutions to enroll residents from that state.
+Before the establishment of NC-SARA, institutions had to apply and obtain a school license to operate in each one of the states from where they enrolled students.